Logo

 If internal resolutions are ineffective, homeowners can escalate the matter:

 HUD Complaints: File a complaint with the U.S. Department of Housing and Urban Development (HUD) through their official website.
-HUD investigates allegations and can enforce corrective actions.
+HUD investigates allegations and can pursue enforcement actions.

 State Agencies: In California, the Civil Rights Department (CRD) handles housing discrimination complaints.
 More information is available on their housing page.